 Sometime around 1691, the names "North Carolina" and "South Carolina" began to be used within the colony as well as in England and the other American colonies.
 Most of this "world" keenly understood that "North Carolina" was the outgrowth of the Viginian "Cavaliers," whereas "South Carolina" was the result of primarily the Barbadian influence.
 The two Carolinas were truly that different, not only in geography, but in culture and history, albeit a short history.

-"The Split" of Carolana into North Carolina and South Carolina was a slow transition, starting as early as 1691, becoming an effective reality around 1712, and an official reality in 1729, when the Lords Proprietors were dismissed (and bought out by the Crown).
+"The Split" of Carolana into North Carolina and South Carolina was a slow transition, starting as early as 1691, becoming an effective reality around 1711 or 1712, and an official reality in 1729, when the Lords Proprietors were dismissed (and bought out by the Crown).
 During these 30 plus years, each region began to assert its own identity, slowly shedding the vestiges of the "Virginian" or "Barbadian" influences and adopting their own uniqueness as well as their own cultures.